Williloo/sus1531/README.md

 There is no pre-recorded introductory video for this iteration, as we will cover this iteration in regular lectures.

 Iteration 3 builds off all of the work you've completed in iteration 1 and 2.
 If you haven't completed the implementation of iteration 2, you must complete it as part of this iteration.
 Most of the work from iteration 1 and 2 can be recycled, but the following consideration(s) need to be made from previous work:
-* All routes that had token in the query or body now have it in the header.
 * `PUT /v2/admin/quiz/{quizid}/question/{questionid}` has different body input.
 * `GET /v2/admin/quiz/{quizid}` has different return type.
 * `POST /v2/admin/quiz/{quizid}/question` has a different input type.